jh85/pentomino/README.md

 To implement this efficiently in Rust, I used the great implementation of [Dancing Links In Rust](https://ferrous-systems.com/blog/dlx-in-rust/)

 **Redelmeier's algorithm**: To generate polyomino pieces automatically for a given size n, Redelmeier's algorithm is used.
 It is described in [Counting polyominoes: Yet another attack](https://doi.org/10.1016/0012-365X(81)90237-5).
-Only free polyominoes are used.
+Only free polyominoes are listed.
 Free polyominoes are distinct if no rigid transformation (such as moving, rotating, or flipping) can make one match the other.
 A rigid transformation keeps the shape and size of an object the same.
 Non-rigid transformations, like scaling, shearing, or stretching, change the size or proportions of the shape.